aminahagi/Phase5-project/README.md

 - Data visualization
 - Potential machine learning model building (if applicable)

+## Usage
+1. Clone the repository.

+          git clone git@github.com:pseudocmd/Phase5-project.git
+3. Install the required dependencies.
+4. Run the Jupyter Notebook or Python script to execute the code.
+5. Follow the instructions and comments in the code for specific tasks or analyses.

 ## Installation
 To run the code in this project, you'll need:
 - Python 3